 If you love exploring nature and you really want to enjoy wonderful walks and destress from your daily life, this is the place to be

-Open plan kitchen dining area
+Open plan kitchen, living and dining area

 Beautiful open plan kitchen dining area with a beautiful wood burning stove as a central feature.